g-leech/argmin-gravitas/_posts/2016-09-01-nonvicious-responses-unemployment.markdown

 published: 	true

 summary:	Some vicious and potentially nonvicious responses to technological unemployment.
-quality:    6
 confidence: 90% that the ones I call vicious would be.
 60% that the ones I call nonvicious would be.
 Only about 40% that this scenario will come to pass in the first place.
+warnings: 	totalitarianism, denial of basic goods, obsolescence.
+Not actually worth working on.
+categories: AI, transhumanism, economics
 emotion:    4
-warnings: 	totalitarianism, denial of basic goods, obsolescence
-categories: AI, transhumanism, economics
+quality:    6
 importance: 7
 wordcount: 	1950
 cross: 		https://www.lesswrong.com/posts/HK4rjtfKetGF9rHQM/automatic-for-the-people